 Woodstock Neighborhood Association (WNA), an all-volunteer community organization founded in 1977, represents Woodstock Neighborhood, one of 95 neighborhoods in Portland’s “neighborhood network.”
-This network is coordinated by the city’s Office of Neighborhood Involvement in collaboration with seven neighborhood district coalition offices.
+This network is coordinated by the city’s Office of Civic & Community Life in collaboration with seven neighborhood district coalition offices.
 Woodstock receives support from the SE Portland neighborhood coalition known as SE Uplift.

 The Woodstock Neighborhood Association strives to reflect the issues and needs of its members.
 Anyone who lives, works or owns property in the Woodstock Neighborhood is considered a member.
 There are no dues and no membership requirements other than a common interest in maintaining the health and vitality of the neighborhood.
 The purpose of the association is to improve the livability of the City of Portland and of the Woodstock neighborhood; to promote and support projects and activities that contribute to these goals; and to provide a means for citizen participation and communication in determination of affairs which directly and indirectly affect the Woodstock neighborhood.

-Woodstock Neighborhood Association meetings are held every First Wednesday of the month at 7:00 p.m. at the Woodstock Community Center, located at 5905 SE 43rd Avenue, between SE Woodstock Boulevard and SE Knight Street, just west of Bi-Mart.
+Woodstock Neighborhood Association meetings are held the First Wednesday of every month except January, July, and August at 7:00 p.m. at the Woodstock Community Center, located at 5905 SE 43rd Avenue, between SE Woodstock Boulevard and SE Knight Street, just west of Bi-Mart.
 All meetings are open to the public and everyone is welcome.
 More information about meetings and an archive of meeting minutes can be found here.

 Where to Find Us

-Land Use Committee: Ben Bortolazzo & Jason Karam
+Land Use Committee: Thatch Moyle & Les Szigethy

 For organizing and representation purposes, the neighborhood is subdivided into five geographic sections as illustrated in the simplified map at left.